vijvalahir/object-detection-using-yolov5/README.md

 ## Requirements
 1. Download yolov5 form their github repository
+2. having install cv2 and torch on the computer
-2. Haveing a Nvidia GPU capable of running cuda
+3. Haveing a Nvidia GPU capable of running cuda
-3. A working camera or webcam connected to the computer
+4. A working camera or webcam connected to the computer

 ## Steps to run the Program
 1. Run the code.py